SD37 Monthly BPOU and Executive Committee Meeting

 Meeting time: Social Time starts at 6:00pm, the meeting starts at 6:30pm.

-Meetings are open to all residents and guests of SD37 who have an interest in making a difference!
+Meetings are open to all citizens eligible to vote in Senate District 37 who wish to be affiliated with the Republican Party and who support the purposes and objectives of the Republican Party, and their guests.
 This is your opportunity to see what is happening at the grass roots level and have an influence on policies.

 SD37 Legislative Activities